The-MZ/NativeUI-Example/README.md

 # NativeUI-Example
 This is an example code for a NativeUI mod menu for GTA5.
-You can use this to create your own menu.
+You can use this as a base to create your own menu.
 It's a small part of code from my own mod menu (Atomic SP Beta).

 It has some basic features built in to show you how to add them.